Is Your Website Still WCAG 2.1 Compliant?

 Accessibility failures are rarely about negligence.

-They’re about standards moving forward faster than websites are reviewed.
+They are about standards moving forward faster than websites are reviewed.

 The Real Question

-Accessibility isn’t just about compliance.
+Accessibility is not just about compliance.

-It’s about clarity, usability, and inclusion.
+It is about clarity, usability, and inclusion.

 A website can look modern and still quietly exclude users.

-ADA FAQ:
+ADA FAQ